srinathh/gokilo/README.md

    and find interaction vs. using embedded screen & keyboard logic
 2. A line editor derived from the full Editor used to handle user prompts vs. custom key-handling in find function in the original
+3. I am starting development of a tutorial to build a simpler version of GoKilo at github.com/gokilo modeled on the original one

 Extra Functionality in GoKilo
 -----------------------------